zakgrin/Deploy_ML_Model/README.md

     - to see the unit testing program, read [test_app.py](test_app.py).

 ## Step 3.
-Build a Docker Container that Includes both the Model and the API
+Build a Docker Image that Includes both the Model and the API
 It is important to replicate the API using a docker container which will allow us to deploy it in the cloud.
 To confirm that a docker container can replicate the expected procedure, then it should pass the same test as we did directly with python.
 Therefore, the [test_app.py](test_app.py) was designed to test both options using `local` as a host option.
 Note that the container uses the same url and port number as when you run the application directly with python.

-You can use [Dockerfile](Dockerfile) to build a docker container with `docker build` command.
+You can use [Dockerfile](Dockerfile) to build a docker image with `docker build` command.
 The following commands were used:
 - `docker build -t auto-mpg-docker .`: to build the docker image.
 - `docker images`: to show current docker images.
 - `docker rmi deploy-auto-mpg`: to remove a docker image.
-- `docker run -p 8080:8080 --name predict -d auto-mpg-docker`: to run the docker container using the same port as the host.
+- `docker run -p 8080:8080 --name predict -d auto-mpg-docker`: to run the docker image using the same port as the host.
 - `docker ps -a`: to show all current docker processes.
 - `docker stop predict`: to stop the docker process.
 - `docker start predict`: to start the docker process.
 - `docker rm predict`: to remove the docker process.

-After building and running the container under `predict` name, we can run [test_app.py](test_app.py) using python as we did before.
+After building the image and running the container under `predict` name, we can run [test_app.py](test_app.py) using python as we did before.
 Make sure that `host_option='local'`before you run the test.
 To confirm that the model is running as expected within the container, `python test_app.py` should also provide `OK` test.
 Now that our container is ready, we can deploy it in the cloud.

 ## Step 4.
-Uploading the Container in the Cloud for Deployment
+Uploading the Docker Image in the Cloud for Deployment

 ### Google Clout Platform (GCP)
 To be able to use GCP, a google account is needed to create a new project.
 The following 4 steps show the process from starting a new project to uploading the model to GCP.